gammarama/intRo/departmental-seminar/seminar-slides.md

 ![](images/store.png)

-Storing Results (Continued)
+Storing results (Cont'd)
 ========================================================
 * Each module contains, at the bottom, a Store button
 * When Store is pressed, code is stored in code panel
     * Additional challenge: All options selected must also be stored!
 * When user goes to print results, only this particular code is executed

-Presenting Choices
+Presenting choices
 ========================================================
 * intRo is flexible, but must also be simple for the introductory student
 * Despite increasing the complexity of the code, we decided to only show options appropriate for the given selections.